MicrosoftDocs/mobile-blazor-bindings/mobile-blazor-bindings/migrate/preview2-to-preview3.md

 1. Select all applicable packages to update, and ensure that the selected versions match the updated versions listed earlier
 1. Click "Update" and go through the proceeding dialogs.
 This operation can take a few minutes because it will download several NuGet packages and update all the relevant projects.
 1. It is recommended to Save All to ensure that all changes to CSPROJ files are committed to disk

+You should now be able to build and run your project on this preview.

 ## Breaking change: 'class' and 'StyleClass' properties use spaces as separators